chromaui/learnstorybook.com/content/intro-to-storybook/react/en/deploy.md

 ### Setup a repository in GitHub

-When our project was initialized in the [Get Started chapter](/react/en/get-started/), Create React App (CRA) already created a local repository for us.
+When our project was initialized in the [Get started chapter](/react/en/get-started/), Create React App (CRA) already created a local repository for us.
 At this stage it's safe to add our files to the first commit.

 Issue the following commands to add and commit the changes we've done so far.